Johor Bahru City Council: Symbols

-Since its establishment on 1 January 1994, the city council's flag and emblem (or coat of arms, officially called a "crest") serve as its important visual identity.
+Since its establishment on 1 January 1994, the city council's flag and emblem (or coat of arms, officially called a "crest" in English and "Jata" in Malay) serve as its important visual identity.

 The council's flag is the only local government flag in Johor that do not display its emblem.
 It consists of three equal horizontal bands of red, white and blue, with a yellow crescent and star in the middle of the white band similar to flag of Labuan.
 The yellow crescent and star represents Islam as the city's official religion, red represents the city's prosperity and progress, blue represents the city council's role in servicing and developing the city and white represents harmony and unity of the city's populace.

 The council's emblem is the first local authority emblem in Johor State to bear semblance to the state's coat of arms.
 It consists of a shield in the form of a blue scroll (representing urban planning) charged with two wreaths of black pepper and gambir as the state's main agricultural products at the top, while at the bottom there is a circle containing Johor state banner, buildings and gear (or cogwheel) to represent Johor Bahru as the centre of trade, industry, tourism, culture and education and capital city.
 The shield is supported by two Johor State arms tigers on both sides and was topped by a yellow star and crescent in the original version, later replaced by the Johor Royal Crown in the 2019 version.
 Below the shield is a blue ribbon written with the council's motto – Berkhidmat, Berbudaya, Berwawasan (برخدمت، بربوديا، برواوسن, meaning Service, Cultured, Visionary) in Jawi Malay and the city's name in Romanised Malay – Bandaraya Johor Bahru (City of Johor Bahru).